 In July of 2019, the Independent Voter Project (IVP) and 6 individual plaintiffs sued the California Secretary of State, arguing that the state is violating the California constitution by failing to conduct an open primary for Presidential elections.
 The complaint alleges 6 distinct violations of state and federal voting rights laws.

-For more than 5 years, the Independent Voter Project has warned the California legislature that, due to its confusing and unconstitutional presidential primary, millions of voters are confused and disenfranchised.
+For almost 10 years, the Independent Voter Project has warned the California legislature that, due to its confusing and unconstitutional presidential primary, millions of voters are confused and disenfranchised.

 In 2016, 4.7 million NPP (No Party Preference) voters and half a million voters improperly registered as AIP were denied the right to vote in a Presidential primary that was the subject of widespread confusion and criticism.